fox-techniques/janux-auth-gateway/docs/configuration.md

 For non-sensitive settings, **JANUX** loads configuration from a `.env` file or system environment variables.
 The following default `.env.example` file is provided for local development.

-Create a `.env` file in the project root:

 ```bash title=".env"
 # ========================
 # 🌍 Environment Settings